raspberrypilearning/lego-plotter/en/step_2.md

-## Moving the motors with data
+## Move the motors with data

 <p style="border-left: solid; border-width:10px; border-color: #0faeb0; background-color: aliceblue; padding: 10px;">
 You may have seen in earthquake disaster movies a scene where a <span style="color: #0faeb0">[seismometer](https://en.wikipedia.org/wiki/Seismometer) </span> is used to show the tremors.

-The design of such devices is quite simple: one motor is used to move the paper across the pen (the x-axis) while another, at a right-angle to the first, moves in response to the changing data (y-axis). </p>
+The design of such devices is quite simple: one motor is used to move the paper past the pen (the x-axis), while another, at a right-angle to the first, moves the pen in response to the changing data (y-axis). </p>

 In this project, you will create a plotter from LEGO®, and connect it to your Raspberry Pi so it can plot real-time data.